fouliex/SelfDrivingCarBehavioralCloning/README.md

 ![Model Summary](./misc/modelSummary.png)

-The summary can be print on the console by creating the model and running:
+The summary can be printed on the console by creating the model and running `model.summary()`.
 ```python
 # model is the create model object
 print(model.summary())